Toshiba said today that it has developed a technology to detect 13 types of cancer from a single drop of blood with 99% accuracy.

 Toshiba's future?
 In the medical field

-In its five-year corporate strategy, a planning that started in April 2019, Toshiba places medical activities among the pillars of growth.
+In its five-year corporate strategy, a plan that began in April 2019, Toshiba positions its medical businesses among the pillars of growth.
 Not just automation, batteries and digital solutions that use artificial intelligence, therefore.

-Toshiba's future development involves activities like genome analysis and cell diagnosis, and you know what I'm telling you?
+Toshiba's future development involves activities such as genome analysis and cellular diagnosis, and do you know what I'm telling you?
 Probably ours too.

 Source: NHK World